Looking for support for your finance function? Book a time with an expert.

 Projecting Financial Performance

 Projecting your startup's financial performance is crucial for securing investment.
-Investors want to see a clear path to profitability and understand your startup's growth potential.
-To create a compelling financial projection, consider the following elements:
+Investors want to see it.
+They want a clear path to profitability and an easy way to understand your startup’s growth potential.

-1. Revenue Projections: Estimate your revenue streams based on market analysis, customer acquisition strategies, and pricing models.
+1. Revenue Projections: Begin by estimating all your revenue streams, based on market analysis, customer acquisition strategies, and pricing models.

-2. Expense Estimates: Detail your operating costs, including salaries, marketing expenditures, rent, and other overhead expenses.
+2. Expense Estimates: Detail all your operating costs, including salaries, marketing expenditures, rent, and any other overhead expenses.

-3. Growth Expectations: Outline your startup's expected growth trajectory and potential market expansion.
+3. Growth Estimates: Lastly, outline your startup’s expected growth trajectory and its potential market expansion.

-A robust financial forecast demonstrates your startup's viability and helps investors assess risks.
-It also allows investors to evaluate your performance against initial expectations and make informed decisions about future funding rounds.
+Having robust financial forecasts demonstrates your startup’s financial health and also allows investors to clearly assess risks and benefits.
+It's like having a polished resume ready to go for your company and handing fresh copies to investors.
+Investors now have a benchmark against which they are able to evaluate your performance against initial expectations and make informed decisions about future funding rounds.

 By thoroughly assessing your startup's funding needs, determining the required capital, and projecting its financial performance, you'll be well-positioned to attract investors and secure the necessary funding to fuel your venture's growth and success.